French Somaliland in World War II: Fighting during 10–25 June

-On 17 June some Italian Meridionali Ro.37bis aircraft undertook a reconnaissance of Djibouti, noting five or six warships in the port and about twenty aircraft at a nearby aerodrome.
+On 17 June some Italian Meridionali Ro.37bis aircraft undertook reconnaissance of Djibouti, noting five or six warships in the port and about twenty aircraft at a nearby aerodrome.
 That same day, the French evacuated the outlying station of Dadda'to and Douméra on the border, although whether it had come under Italian attack is a matter of dispute.
 The French soon re-occupied it.
 On 21 June eleven Caproni Ca.133s bombed Djibouti in the largest raid of the colony's brief war.
 Anti-aircraft fire was intense and two Italian aircraft failed to return, but fires and explosions were seen in Djibouti.
 Overnight, several waves of Savoia-Marchetti SM.81 bombers attacked the port facilities.
 (Note: Mockler reports that four crashed.)
 On 22 June the Italians suspected the British might try to establish a forward base at Djibouti, and five Ro.37bis, four CR.42 and one CR.32 aircraft based out of Dire Dawa strafed the airfield there.
 An Italian pilot described this attack in his diary: "The anti-aircraft defence is very poor ...
 We make another turn to see if any of the French fighters will have the courage to take off.
 Not one!"
 (Note: This pilot's diary was captured and translated by the British.
 His identity is unknown.)
 Some French Potez 25 TOE reconnaissance aircraft bombed Italian installations at Dewele in retaliation.
 (Note: Upon his return to Dire Dawa, the Italian diarist noted that at noon "three French planes attack us by surprise—one of our planes is destroyed on the ground.")

 Armistice of Villa Incisa

-General Charles de Gaulle's appeal of 18 June for French officers and soldiers to ignore the impending Franco-Italian armistice was itself ignored by most officers in Somaliland, only Legentilhomme himself was in favour of siding with De Gaulle and "Fighting France".
+General Charles de Gaulle's appeal of 18 June for French officers and soldiers to ignore the impending Franco-Italian armistice was itself ignored by most officers in Somaliland.
+Only Legentilhomme himself was in favour of siding with De Gaulle and "Fighting France".
 On 25 June the Armistice of Villa Incisa came into effect, ending the war between Italy and France.
 It called for the demilitarisation of Somaliland "for the duration of hostilities between Italy and the British Empire," and granted Italy "full and constant right to use the port of Djibouti with all its equipment, together with the French section of the railway, for all kinds of transport" (article 3).
 The location for the surrender of "all movable arms and ammunition, together with those to be given up to the troops effecting the evacuation of the territory ... within 15 days" (article 5), the procedures for demobilisation and disarmament of French forces (article 9) and the conditions of wireless communication between France and the colonies (article 19) were left to an Italian Armistice Control Commission.
 Legentilhomme procrastinated in carrying out the armistice terms, since he had lost contact with the government in France.
 On 28 June, when the Italians demanded that he fulfill certain clauses, he denied all knowledge of any such clauses.